SiddharthRajpal/HealthVision/README.md

 2. Upload a chest x-ray image to see if a person has pneumonia or not.

 ## Our Model
-below is the summary of our CNN model which we have made using python and keras.
+Below is the summary of our CNN model which we have made using python and keras.

 | Layer (type)                  | Output Shape             | Param #     |
 |-------------------------------|--------------------------|-------------|